dlt-hub/verified-sources/.github/ISSUE_TEMPLATE/new-verified-pipeline.md

 - ask dlt team for help if it looks like complex software task

 # Test account / test data
-- tell what data you expect in the test dataset. otherwise refer to use cases
+- specify what data you expect in the test dataset. otherwise refer to use cases
+- specify what kind of account access you need, include tool's name, reuired plan or features needed

 # Implementation tasks
 Below you have a proposal for implementation tasks